pbougie/mac-dev-env/source/php.html.md

 The web server must be restarted for the changes to take effect.

-	sudo /usr/local/apache/bin/apachectl -k restart
+	sudo apachectl restart

 ### Verify the Installation

-To verify that you have correctly installed PHP, execute the following command.
+To verify that you have correctly installed PHP.
 It should display the version number along with other information.

 	php --version